JohnStarich/bashtion/README.md

 A stronghold for using Bash in production

-Build reusable Bash modules painlessly.
 Bashtion makes it easy to modularize existing code and write end-to-end tests.
+Lessen the risk of polluting globals while also running `source` for as many Bash scripts as you like.

 ## Features

-* Makes it easy to modularize existing code bases
-* Provides an `import` function to easily use other modules without worrying about things like import cycles
+* Provides an `import` function to easily source scripts.
+It automatically:
+    - Modularizes existing Bash scripts
+    - Prevents import cycles
 * Contains a test framework, useful for end-to-end testing (and it is used to [test Bashtion](tests/) itself)
 * Colorized stack traces for debugging
 * Includes a built-in logger and other common utilities

 Bashtion is geared toward use in production environments where code reuse and finding bugs becomes critical for success.
-This framework is still under development, so if you have any suggestions, feel free to [make an issue](https://github.com/JohnStarich/bashtion/issues/new)!
+This framework is still under development, so if you have any suggestions, then [make an issue](https://github.com/JohnStarich/bashtion/issues/new)!

 ## Try it